colrdavidson/hmn_proto_ircd/packet_protocol.md

        bytes: (FE FF XX [...]
 00)
        NOTES: XX in this case represents a packet the client supports.
               [...] alots that they should follow [FF][XX] for other packets that are supported

+255. used as the delimiter for packet fields
 ```